mvac7/fR3eL_VDP_SPRITES_Lib/README.md

 C Library functions for directly accessing sprite attributes from the TMS9918A/28A/29A video processor.

-Provides a set of sprite-specific functions, including positioning, color, pattern mapping, visibility, and EarlyClock.
+Provides a set of sprite-specific functions, including positioning, color, pattern mapping, visibility, and set EarlyClock (horizontal shift left 32 pixels.).

-It is complemented with the [VDP_TMS9918A_MSXBIOS](https://github.com/mvac7/SDCC_VDP_TMS9918A_MSXROM_Lib) Library, necessary for the initialization of the screen and sprites mode.
+This library need and complemented by one of the VDP TMS9918A access libraries from the fR3eL project:
+- for all environments [VDP_TMS9918A](https://github.com/mvac7/SDCC_TMS9918A_Lib) Library.
+(Fast but takes up more space).
+- for only ROM and MSX BASIC (Use BIOS) [VDP_TMS9918A_MSXBIOS](https://github.com/mvac7/fR3eL_VDP_TMS9918A_MSXBIOS_Lib) Library.
+(Small but slow).

 You can combine the use of this library's functions with the PUTSPRITE function included in the VDP_TMS9918A library, which allows for a more agile way of initializing a Sprite.